 What I test positive for COVID-19 and can't get home?

-With the new requirement of a negative COVID-19 test taken within three days of departure to return to the U.S., things just got more complicated.
+With the requirement of a negative COVID-19 test taken within three days of departure to return to the U.S., international travel has gotten more complicated.

 While travel insurance can soothe your nerves and make sure you don't lose out on an expensive trip, not just any trip insurance policy will do in these times.
 Follow these guidelines and you'll be set.

-And remember: You can book a trip worry-free without an insurance policy.
-Airlines and accommodations are giving major flexibility to travelers who want to change plans.
+And remember: You may be able to book a trip worry-free without an insurance policy.
+Airlines and hotel chains are still giving some major flexibility to travelers who want or need to change plans.